chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 *Note*: When you choose a location for your Django source, don't drop it in your web server's document root.
 Django is separate from your web server and you don't want to expose the underlying code.

 ## Walkthrough

+Now that we've set the context of what we are doing, let's take a look at this sample cookbook and walkthrough the process of using it.

 ### Prerequisites and Assumptions